 Teaching in chemistry undergraduate courses under the supervision of a faculty member.
 Normally students enrolled in this course teach alongside faculty in undergraduate instructional laboratories.
 This course is open only to graduate students; it may be elected for credit more than once.

-These courses are available to graduate students during each term of residence, including summer.
+These courses are available to graduate students during each term of residence, except for the summer term.
 An essential element of scientific training is in the critical analysis and communication of experimental research in an oral format.
 Evaluation will be based on quality of the work, quality of critical analysis, and on presentation style, including effective use of audiovisual materials.
 All enrolled students will make oral presentations that describe work from the current literature or their own research.
+Normally these series meet weekly.
+This course is not open to registration by undergraduates.

 Chemistry 260: Organometallic Chemistry